 What goes in the template?

 Our advice here is to start with less and add to it rather than including everything you could possibly ever need.
 Why?
-Well, thanks to PandaDoc’s content library, it’s incredibly quick and easy to add content into a document and it’s much more difficult to remove content (as it must be deleted block-by-block).
+Well, thanks to PandaDoc’s content library, it’s incredibly quick and easy to add content into a document.

 Create the outline for the document and fill in any “evergreen” sections like cover pages, “about us” sections, the pricing and signature sections, terms & conditions, etc. Use placeholders to indicate where users should pull in items from the content library or image library to customize their document.